 The Northwest segment of the great Erie Canalway Trail runs from downtown Buffalo to Rochester and follows the canal closely.
 You’ll be able to ride the Riverwalk along the Niagara River and pass landmarks, historic canal locks, and quaint charm in the town of Lockport.
 Try the four-mile Robert Moses Recreational Trail, starting on Main Street in Niagara Falls, which will take you through several state parks, and gives you the chance to break off onto the Great Gorge Railway Trail.
 This trail is wide and easy, but brings you to several amazing viewpoints, including the Whirlpool State Park where you can watch as rapids church and morph into a real live whirlpool!
 You can also bring your bike to ride on Goat Island, the little island within Niagara Falls State Park which divides Niagara Falls into American Falls and the Horseshoe Falls.
 You won’t see any goats but you will see the rushing falls in all their glory.
 A paved trail loops around the island and also connects to pedestrian bridges leading to the Three Sisters Islands where you can see more rapids.

 With plenty of small towns, abandoned rail lines, and forests, the Hudson Valley is packed with biking options for all skill levels.
 To start off, it’s home to the popular Walkway Over the Hudson, the world’s longest elevated pedestrian bridge, coming in at one mile long.
 It’s perfect for an easy, breezy paved ride and the ideal vantage point for leaf-peeping.
-It’s also at the center of the Discover Hudson Valley Ride, a 100-mile bike tour comprised of five routes set for summer (so you have time to start training!).
+It’s also at the center of the Discover Hudson Valley Ride (postponed to 2022), a 100-mile bike tour comprised of five routes set for summer (so you have time to start training!).
 Then there’s the Wallkill Valley Rail Trail, 20 miles of what used to be a railroad in the 1800s connecting the towns of Kingston and Gardiner.
 You’ll pass the Rosendale Trestle, an enormous restored bridge that’s more than 100 years old and 940 feet long!
 The trail is a mix of pavement and gravel, and for most of your ride you’ll be passing forests, fields, and fun towns like New Paltz.
 Both Minnewaska State Park Preserve and Mohonk Preserve are packed with old carriage roads which make for flat, easy rides.
 From the path, you can look up to see rugged mountain ridges and ravines.
 If you want to really fire up those quads, Hudson Valley has you covered.
 The Ninham Mountain State Forest in Carmel offers a trail with 15 miles of challenging terrain that draws in hardcore cyclists.

 Credit: Discover Long Island / Long Beach Chamber